 One Book 4 Colorado, started in 2012, gives away over 70,000 copies of the same book to each 4-year-old in the state in English and Spanish through public libraries, Reach Out and Read Colorado clinics, and Denver Preschool Program classrooms.

-One Book 4 Colorado is the result of collaboration between Lt.
-Gov. Joe Garcia’s office, Reach Out and Read Colorado, Colorado State Library, the Denver Preschool Program, public libraries, the private sector, and the nonprofit and foundation communities.
-It is modeled after the successful Preschool One Book, One Denver program originated by the Denver Preschool Program.
-Both programs stem from the idea that providing young children with access to books promotes early literacy and helps families serve as their children’s first and most important teachers.
+The privately-funded program is a collaboration between Lt.
+Governor Joe Garcia’s office, Reach Out and Read Colorado, Colorado State Library, the Denver Preschool Program, public and military libraries statewide, the private sector, and the nonprofit and foundation communities.
+Modeled after the successful Preschool One Book, One Denver program, both programs stem from the idea that providing young children with access to books promotes early literacy skills and helps families serve as their children’s first and most important teachers.

 A child must first learn how to read, before he or she can read to learn.
 Working with early childhood advocates, educators, business and community leaders, the state introduced Colorado Reads: The Early Literacy Initiative in 2012, an effort to help ensure all Colorado children are reading at grade level by the third grade.
 One Book 4 Colorado is just one of the many community-based partnerships inspired by this movement to help ensure every child is school-ready on the first day of kindergarten.